 Shipping is a polluting sector which has a significant impact on our climate, the air we breath, and the biodiversity around us.
 Globally, ∼265,000 premature deaths were projected for 2020 (∼0.5% of global mortality) attributable to global shipping-sourced emissions.
 UK Government commissioned research found that in 2020, UK domestic shipping accounted for:

-• 12.7% of the UK’s total domestic Nitrous Oxides (NOx) emissions;
+• 12.7% of the UK’s total domestic nitrous oxides (NOx) emissions;

 • 2.2% of its fine particulate matter (PM2.5) emissions, and;